Zegocover/style-guide/languages/JavaScript.md

 Each project should have configuration for both of these tools, and your editor should be configured to use them.
 CI should be configured to fail on incorrectly formatted code (if there's a legitimate reason to break formatting, you can disable the lint rule on a per-line basis).

-**Why:** Consistency.
+ℹ️ **Why:** Consistency.
 There are very few technical reasons to favour one formatting convention over another, but there's value in picking one and sticking with it.

 ### Imports